Joe Rogan is someone who almost needs no introduction.

 The Joe Rogan Workout Plan

-The workout plan, however, isn’t just for the sake of maximising one’s ability to rearrange someone else’s face chimpanzee style.
-For example, hitting the treadmill to clear the mind isn’t exactly a foreign concept here.
-Nor is running to the canyon with the infinitely adorable golden retriever, Marshall Rogan.
+The Joe Rogan workout routine, however, isn’t just for the sake of maximising your ability to rearrange someone else’s face chimpanzee style.
+For example, hitting the treadmill to clear the mind isn’t exactly a foreign concept here; nor is running to the canyon with the ever-adorable golden retriever, Marshall Rogan.

 Rogan reportedly takes himself to the iron church three to four times a week.
-Again, based on what we’ve seen, heard, and read, he tends to use the following:
+Once again, based on what we’ve seen, heard, and read, his workout routines tend to leverage the following:

 - Barbell & Squat Rack

 - Pull-Up Bar

 In terms of how Joe Rogan’s weightlifting routine may differ from yours, he limits himself to about half his max repetitions per set, thereby ensuring every repetition is “perfect” (quality) rather than pushing to absolute exhaustion (quantity).